TechCrunch

 Timing is everything: Check the agenda for exact times.
 It will automatically reflect the time zone in which you’re currently located.
 Okay, let’s get to the good stuff.

-If autonomous vehicles drive you wild, don’t miss the conversation with Waymo COO, Tekedra Mawakana.
+If autonomous vehicles drive you wild, don’t miss the conversation with Waymo COO Tekedra Mawakana.
 She’ll talk about plans for scaling the company’s commercial deployment, directing fleet operations and developing its business path (Main stage).

 Not much happens in tech without serious cash infusions.
 Cue leading VCs Reilly Brennan, Amy Gu and Olaf Sakkers and get ready for a great debate — the uncertain future of mobility tech and whether VC dollars are enough to push the industry forward (Main stage).